 Dogs of all ages can suffer from joint pain, which can impact their quality of life.
 Left untreated, this type of pain can develop into serious injuries and conditions.
 Your dog's pain might be difficult to detect unless you know what to look for.
-Our vets in the Pacific Northwest explain the types, causes and treatment for joint pain in dogs.
+Our vets in Everett explain the types, causes and treatment for joint pain in dogs.

 While joint pain is common in dogs of all ages and breeds, it's much more common in our canine companions as they grow older.
 Many pet parents start to see their senior dogs slow down, but many symptoms we see in aging pooches are often caused by joint pain.